Market Analysis · Updated

 • ~10% of euro-area mortgages will reset within three years

-• Additional 20% maturing by 2030
+• An additional ~20% maturing by 2030

 • Denmark: 311,000 borrowers received fresh variable coupons by end-2024

-• Over 100,000 sub-2% loans refinancing in 2026
+• Over 100,000 sub-2% loans originated in 2020–2021 will refinance in 2026 at materially higher but stabilizing rates

 Strategic Implications

-The refinancing wave creates distinct opportunities:
+The refinancing wave creates distinct opportunities across the value chain:

-1. Volume boost: Brokers positioned for refinancing will see transaction growth
+1. Volume boost: Brokers positioned for refinancing will see transaction growth independent of new housing demand

-4. Rate arbitrage: Customers locked into higher rates seek better terms
+4. Rate arbitrage: Borrowers locked into 2022–2023 peak rates (4.5%+) will seek better terms as rates stabilize near 3.3%

 10. Strategic Implications & Recommendations